Minimum Tank Size: 20 Gallons

 Black skirt tetras are omnivores in the wild and their diet consists of worms, insects and invertebrates.
 They will also occasionally eat small amounts of algae and plant matter.
 This diet should be replicated as closely as possible in the home aquarium, which is relatively easy since they are enthusiastic eaters to say the least.

 Their main diet should mainly consist of a high quality flake food fed daily, with occasional feedings of live or frozen foods and vegetables.
 The flake food should be fed once a day, and only as much as they can eat within a few minutes.
+I personally recommend Hikari Micro Wafers, which is one of the best foods one the market.

 The easiest live foods to provide are mosquito larve (which are illegal to cultivate in many regions), daphnia, blackworms, and brine shrimp.
 While live food is always best, frozen food is still a good option, and is much easier to come by during the winter months.
 Their favorite frozen foods include bloodworms, blackworms, daphnia and brine shrimp.